hapijs/hapi/API.md

 The default does not apply when the route config specifies `auth` as `false`, or has an authentication strategy configured.
 Otherwise, the route authentication config is applied to the defaults.

-Note that the default only applies at time of route configuration, not at runtime.
-Calling `default()` after adding a route will have no impact on routes added prior.
+Note that if the route has authentication config, the default only applies at the time of adding the route, not at runtime.
+This means that calling `default()` after adding a route with some authentication config will have no impact on the routes added prior.
+However, the default will apply to routes added before `default()` is called if those routes lack any authentication config.

 The default auth strategy configuration can be accessed via `connection.auth.settings.default`.